aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 .. image:: ../_static/images/plugin_setting.png

 In this class, one can add widgets (e.g, Float, Int) to the GUI.
 The values of these widgets will be used in the WorkChain.
-One needs to override the ``get_panel_value`` to tell QeApp how to use the values from the widgets.
-One also need to override the ``set_panel_value`` methods to tell QeApp how to reload the panel values.
+One needs to override the ``get_panel_value`` method to tell QeApp how to use the values from the widgets.
+One also need to override the ``set_panel_value`` method to tell QeApp how to reload the panel values from previous calculation, and the ``reset`` method to reset the panel to the default values.

 .. code-block:: python